pgaulon/pgaulon.github.io/2022-11-15-htb-hack-the-boo-ctf/web_spookifier.md

 # [Web] Spookifier

-This web application that uses a templates to change the font of an input text.
-As a template is used, this calls for SSTI.
+This web application uses a template to change the font of an input text.
+As a template is used, this calls for [SSTI](https://book.hacktricks.xyz/pentesting-web/ssti-server-side-template-injection).
 We do have access to the code and the template engine used is Mako, via `flask_mako`.

 ```python